Bucks County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the county has a total area of 622 sqmi, of which 604 sqmi is land and 18 sqmi (2.8%) is water.

-The southern third of the county between Philadelphia and Trenton, New Jersey, often called Lower Bucks, resides in the Atlantic Coastal Plain, and is flat and near sea level, and the county's most populated and industrialized area.
+The southern third of the county between Philadelphia and Trenton, New Jersey, often called Lower Bucks, resides in the Atlantic Coastal Plain; it is flat and near sea level, and is the county's most populated and industrialized area.

 Bucks County shares a western border with Montgomery County, and also borders Philadelphia to the southwest, and Northampton and Lehigh Counties to the north.
 From north to south, it is linked to Warren, Hunterdon, Mercer and Burlington Counties in New Jersey by bridges.

 Tohickon Creek and Neshaminy Creek are the largest tributaries of the Delaware in Bucks County.
 Tohickon Creek empties into the river at Point Pleasant and Neshaminy at Croydon (Bristol Township).